lipiecki/PostForecasts.jl/docs/src/examples.md

 ## Electricity Price Forecasting
 This example showcases how to prepare probabilistic forecasts of day-ahead electricity prices for all 24 hours, using three different models (IDR, CP and QRA), for a specified calendar year.

-First, specify the year (between 2020 and 2023) and the length of the calibration window (note that data starts at the begining of 2019).
-Here we use the year 2020 and a half-year calibration.
+First, specify the year (between 2020 and 2023) and the length of the training window (note that data starts at the begining of 2019).
+Here we use the year 2020 and a half-year training.
 ```julia
 using Probcasts